Generation-Step-Aware Framework for Cross-Modal Representation and Control in Multilingual Speech-Text Models: Ethics Statement

-This work analyzes internal representations of a multilingual speech--text model via activation recording and neuron-level interventions.
+This work evaluates internal processing mechanisms of a multilingual speech--text model via activation recording and neuron-level interventions.
 It does not involve human subjects, user interaction, or deployment in real-world decision-making systems.

 We use publicly available resources, namely SeamlessM4T v2 and the FLEURS dataset, in accordance with their respective licenses.
 Speech inputs are generated via text-to-speech synthesis using XTTS v2 conditioned on a single speaker.
-The synthesized audio does not contain real personal data, and our analyses do not reveal or infer any identifying information about individuals.
+The synthesized audio does not contain real personal data, and we do not reveal or infer any identifying information about individuals.